cloudposse/packages/README.md

 ### Rebuilding GitHub Action Workflows

 The GitHub Action workflows are compiled from the `.github/package-template.yml` file by running `make -C .github workflows`.
+It's also run automatically when rebuilding the `README.md` with `make readme`.

 Run this make target anytime the `pakcage-template.yml` changes or any new packages are added to the `vendor/` folder.